 Service to the customer shall assure the customer of adequate pressure, a definite heat content, and accurate measurement of gas.
-(7-1-93)

-152. PERIODIC TESTS OF CUSTOMER METERS (RULE 152).

-- 01. Testing of Smaller Capacity Meters.
-All meters with capacities up to and including four hundred (400) cubic feet per hour (cfh) that have been in service ten (10) or more years as established by last set date shall be tested within a prescribed sample size as determined in accordance with military standard 105D.
-(7-1-93) - 02.
+(7-1-21)T 152.
+PERIODIC TESTS OF CUSTOMER METERS (RULE 152).
+01. Testing of Smaller Capacity Meters.
+All meters with capacities up to and including four hundred (400) cubic feet per hour (cfh) that have been in service ten (10) or more years as established by last set date shall be tested within a prescribed sample size as determined in accordance with ANSI/ASQ Z1.4 and Z1.9 2003 (R2018), which are incorporated by reference into these rules, which can be found at https://webstore.ansi.org/Standards/ASQ/ANSIASQZ1SamplingProcedures.
+(7-1-21)T 02.
 Testing of Larger Capacity Meters.
 All meters from four hundred one (401) to three thousand (3,000) cfh that have been in service ten (10) years as established by last set date shall be replaced or field tested.

-153. METER PROVING (RULE 153).
+(7-1-21)T 153.
+METER PROVING (RULE 153).

 01. Meter Provers.
 Each gas corporation shall own at least one (1) meter prover of a type approved by the Commission and shall maintain such equipment in proper adjustment and so calibrated that the error of indication shall not exceed one-half percent.
 No meter prover shall be so placed as to subject it to excessive temperature variation and each meter prover shall be equipped with suitable thermometers and other necessary accessories.

-- 02. Additional Meter Proving Stations.
-Additional meter proving stations shall be installed when and where found necessary by the Commission.
-(7-1-93) - 03.
+Additional meter proving station shall be installed when and where found necessary by the Commission.
+(7-1-21)T 02.
 Testing Apparatus for Large Capacity Meters.
 Each gas utility using orifice meters, high pressure meters, proportional meters, or other large capacity meters shall own and maintain testing apparatus of a type approved by the Commission.
-(7-1-93) - 04.
+(7-1-21)T 03.
 Accuracy of Meter Provers and Testers.
 The accuracy of all provers and methods of operation may be established from time to time by a representative of the Commission.
 Any alterations, accidents, or repairs that might affect the accuracy of any meter prover, or the method of operating it, shall be promptly reported in writing to the Commission.

-154. CUSTOMER METER ACCURACY REQUIREMENTS (RULE 154).
+(7-1-21)T 154.
+CUSTOMER METER ACCURACY REQUIREMENTS (RULE 154).

 01. Accuracy of Meters.
 A new gas meter installed for the use of any customer shall not be more than two percent (2%) slow and not more than one percent (1%) fast.
 Every meter removed from service when opened for repairs shall be adjusted to be not more than two percent (2%) slow and not more than one percent (1%) fast before being reset; and if not opened for repairs may be reset without adjustment if found to be not more than two percent (2%) in error fast or slow, when passing as in both instances at the test rates provided for in Rule 155 (Customer Meter Test Loads).

-02. Removal of Defective Meters From Service.
+(7-1-21)T 02.
+Removal of Defective Meters From Service.
 No meter that is mechanically defective shall be placed in service or allowed to remain in service after the defect has been discovered.
 When any gas meter is not connected in service, the inlet and outlet shall be capped to prevent the drying out of the diagrams.
-(7-1-93)

-155. CUSTOMER METER TEST LOADS (RULE 155).
+(7-1-21)T 155.
+CUSTOMER METER TEST LOADS (RULE 155).